CoderAnonim/food-security-dashboard/README.md

 ## Live Demo on AWS S3 bucket

-The project is deployed on Vercel and can be accessed at the following link:
+The project is deployed on AWS S3 bucket and can be accessed at the following link:

 ### [Link to Live Demo](http://foodsecurity.s3-website.eu-north-1.amazonaws.com/)